milaboratory/mixcr/doc/quickstart.rst

 Analysis of RNA-Seq data
 ^^^^^^^^^^^^^^^^^^^^^^^^

-MiXCR allows to efficiently extract TCR and BCR sequences from RNA-Seq data.
-This can be done in the following way:
+MiXCR allows to extract TCR and BCR CDR3 repertoires from RNA-Seq data.
+Extraction efficiency depends on the abundance of T or B cells in a sample, and also on the sequencing length.
+2x150 bp or 2x100 bp paired-end sequencing is recommended.
+However, even from the paired-end 2x50 bp RNA-Seq data, information on the major clonotypes present (e.g. in a tumor sample) can usually be extracted.
+The analysis can be perfromed in the following way:

 1. :ref:`Align <ref-align>` reads: